r4work/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Fulbright alumnus and currently a Visiting Research Fellow affiliated to Duke Network Analysis Center, Social Science Research Institute, Duke University.
-I have been doing research, advocacy, and teaching for the last ten years in India.
-My recent studies apply an evidence-based mix-method approach to explore linkages between social capital, social networks, and public participation in the context of small groups, local governance, and online platforms.
+I am a 2017-18 batch Fulbright alumnus and currently, affiliated to Indian Institute of Technology Kanpur (Postdoctoral Fellow), and Duke University (Visiting Research Fellow).
+I have been doing research, advocacy, and teaching for the eleven years in India.
+My recent studies apply a mix-method approach to explore linkages between social capital, social networks, and public participation in the context of small groups, local governance, and public policy.